MasterCloudApps-Projects/chess/README.md

 - [Decorator](#decorator)

 #### Singleton
-This pattern has been used to build the following objects:
+This pattern has been used at several points to build the following objects:
 - turn (frontend)
-- boardView
+- boardView (frontend)
-- restClient
+- restClient (frontend)
 - messageManager
 - randomPlayer

-It has not been implemented in the same way as in other languages like Java.
+It has not been implemented in the classic way, as in other languages like Java.
 Commonly, a public static method will be defined and the constructor will be private.
 So, the static method will know if the instance has been created or not and return the instance of the type.

 ```
 public Class() {